chrisJuresh/paperWiz/README.md

 **Made for people with  HiDPI and / or Multiple Monitors.**

-This script pulls a colour from you wallpaper and does 2 things with it,
+This script pulls a colour from your wallpaper and does 2 things with it,

  - Sets your second monitor as said colour.  -> You no longer have to look for a matching wallpaper / have the same one for both / tile the wallpaper across and have parts of it cut
  - Surrounds the wallpaper in said colour if the image is lower than your monitors resolution. -> You no longer have to worry about wallpapers being too low resolution for you monitor, and can also use vertical wallpapers.